 Test Messages assess the capability of state, local, tribal and territorial officials to send their WEAs.
 The message will state that this is a TEST.

 Rapid and effective public alerts often play a crucial role in returning that child to safety.
-For this reason, the IPAWS PMO has partnered with the Department of Justice and the National Center for Missing and Exploited Children to ensure that life-saving AMBER Alerts can be disseminated to as many people as possible.
+For this reason, the IPAWS Office has partnered with the Department of Justice and the National Center for Missing and Exploited Children to ensure that life-saving AMBER Alerts can be disseminated to as many people as possible.

 The AMBER Alert Program is a voluntary partnership between law enforcement agencies, broadcasters, and transportation agencies to activate an urgent bulletin in the most serious child-abduction cases.
 The goal of an AMBER Alert is to instantly enable the entire community to assist in the search for and safe recovery of the child.